Jalapeño Fried Chicken

 - 2 cups oil for frying (Canola, vegetable, peanut, corn)

-- 30 minutes to an hour before you want to eat, pull the chicken out of the fridge and add in the yogurt.
+- 30 minutes to an hour before you want to eat, pull the chicken out of the fridge and add in the yogurt or sour cream and jalapeño brine.
 Mix well to coat.

-- Remove chicken pieces from marinade and roll in flour mixture a few pieces at a time.
+- Remove chicken pieces from marinade.
+Roll in flour mixture a few pieces at a time.
+Spear each chicken nugget around a jalapeño slice with a toothpick.
 Set on a rack to “dry”.
-Allow chicken to sit at room temperature for 20-30 minutes.
+Allow coated chicken to sit at room temperature for 20-30 minutes.
+This ensures the breading will stay on.

-- Heat oil to 350 degrees F. Use a deep pot to avoid bubbling over.
-Oil needs to be at least an inch deep.
+- Heat oil to 350º F. Use a deep pot to avoid bubbling over.
+Oil needs to be two inches deep.

 - You will need to fry in several batches to avoid crowding the pan.

-- Drain on another rack rather than paper towels.
+- Drain on another (clean) rack rather than paper towels to keep them crisp.
+Serve!